FlowFuse/website/src/blog/2024/05/why-you-need-a-low-code-platform.md

 With security and scalability top of mind, FlowFuse allows IT teams to manage their Node-RED deployments with features like Role-Based Access Control (RBAC), remote management of Node-RED runtimes, and backup and recovery of Node-RED deployments called Snapshots.
 These are just a few of the features that elevate an already widely used solution, making it ready for enterprise networks.

 ### Low-code platform success in the real world

+Low-code platforms are industry-agnostic, with applications varying from industrial manufacturing to news agencies.
+Here are some customer success stories of how the FlowFuse low-code platform has helped:

 - [**Abrasive Technology:**](/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing/) Leveraged Node-RED and FlowFuse to optimize automation and improve operational efficiency.
 The transition to FlowFuse Cloud has enhanced their ability to manage Node-RED instances effectively, supporting innovation and agility in their manufacturing processes.